 Financial Literacy

-Financial literacy programs emphasize the importance of understanding percentages for managing personal finances.
+Financial literacy programs underline the importance of understanding percentages for managing personal finances.
 Whether it's calculating interest on loans, understanding investment returns, or budgeting expenses, percentages play a key role in making informed financial decisions.

 Educational Standards